Mantua (Italy) - March 2020

 The Cinderellas in this story are not like the ones in the fairy tales, but are Hijras from Bangladesh.
 Once venerated and respected for being part of the “third gender”, nowadays these transgender women suffer in poverty as their rights are denied, finding themselves forced into prostitution to survive.
 But the tragedy of these discriminations is not what Murri's black and whites show us.
 The portrait of the Hijras we see here is an intimate one, silent and profoundly respectful that shows a glimmer of these people's souls.

-From Bolzano, she studied design and philosophy, working on the communicative and aesthetic aspects of images.
+From Bolzano, she studied philosophy, working on the communicative and aesthetic aspects of images.

 Exploring the concept of a working life, Vorrei's diptychs present teenage students in a professional training school in Bolzano next to their written words of their dreams for the future.
 In these photos, the author finds problems in the work system that we are all part of, showing it through the eyes of who is about to step into it.
 The young students in the pictures are still in a limbo of youth that is full of dreams, energy, but also objectives.
 Each of them gives the viewer a piece of themselves, of their personality that is shaping, posing for Claudia Corrent with freedom and intensity.